Spirometry is the best test to assess lung function. It

 vital capacity (FVC), the amount of air that can be forcibly breathed out after

 The normal values for each of the measurements depend on your

 age, height, gender, and race.
 This is known as the predicted value.
 People

 with COPD typically have a reduction in FEV1 and may also have a reduction in

 FVC.
-A reduction in the ratio of FEV1 to the FVC indicates airway obstruction,
+A reduction in the ratio of FEV1 to the FVC points to airway obstruction,

 including COPD and

 doctor diagnose COPD and find out the severity of the